BSDExabio/OpenMM-on-Summit/README.md

 # OpenMM-on-Summit

-This repo is just meant as a tutorial for my group on how to set up openmm on summit.
+This repo is just meant as a tutorial on how to set up and run OpenMM on Summit.
 Most of the material is taken directly from the inspiremd git repo on the same subject that can be found [here](https://github.com/inspiremd/conda-recipes-summit).
-Also, examples provided are taken from the openmm git repo that can be found [here](https://github.com/openmm/openmm).

 ## Setting up OpenMM on Summit